Willy-WeiPengchen/AIGEA-GlassBox-Evidence-Argument/README.md

 ---
 🤝 Ecosystem Cooperation
-We will actively promote the co-construction of a long-term benign developmental circular ecosystem with mainstream domestic and international AI infrastructure providers including Huawei, ByteDance, DeepSeek, Alibaba, Baidu, Tencent, OpenAI, Gemini and other industry players, and are committed to building a transparent, trustworthy, controllable and  inclusive global AI underlying paradigm.
+actively promote the co-construction of a long-term benign developmental circular ecosystem with mainstream domestic and international AI infrastructure providers including Huawei, ByteDance, DeepSeek, Alibaba, Baidu, Tencent, OpenAI, Gemini and other industry players, and are committed to building a transparent, trustworthy, controllable and  inclusive global AI underlying paradigm.

-Pengchen Wei
+- Pengchen Wei
-wpc616@aliyun.com
+- wpc616@aliyun.com
-2026.6.30
+- 2026.6.30